broeneatsdinner/Dinner-Lab-Wiki/Pulling-Branches-onto-the-Production-Server.md

 dinnerlab@web1:~/public_html$
 ```

-Any changes that have been made to the `develop` branch will now be live at `dev1.dinnerlab.com`
+Any changes that have been made to the `master` branch will now be live at `dinnerlab.com`